eerimoq/moblin/README.rst

 - Sometimes a stroboscope effect happens on screen.

-- Changing stream from SRT to SRT always hangs video.

 - Improve the browser widget.

-- Fix crashes. =)

-- Sometimes video hangs when changing settings or when enter/exit background mode.
+- Sometimes video freezes when changing settings or when enter/exit background mode.
 Looks like there is two sessions if changing stream from RTMP to SRT.
 Should only be one.